Advanced Placement at St. Andrew’s College

 How Are AP Students Assessed?

 An AP course is a credit course incorporating enough elements of a first-year university course to allow students to bypass the equivalent course upon entering university.
 Being enrolled in an AP course allows students to specialize and challenge themselves with university-level material that suits their strengths and interests.
-At the conclusion of the course, students write the internationally recognized AP exam, with scores following a five point scale:
+At the conclusion of the course, students write the internationally recognized AP exam.

 St. Andrew’s College offers a variety of courses that follow the AP guidelines and which culminate with students writing the corresponding AP exam.
 Additionally, teachers in non-AP courses offer extra instruction and guidance for those motivated students wishing to write an AP exam.